kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Empty:
 : A seven-bit field that has no semantic value.

-The PRIORITY_UPDATE frame in HTTP/3 MUST NOT be sent before the stream has been opened or a PUSH_PROMISE for the corresponding PUSH_ID has been received.
+The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier including before the request stream has been opened or a PUSH_PROMISE for the corresponding PUSH_ID has been received.